KunoiSayami/WelcomeBot-Telegram/README.md

 ### Runtime environment

-In principle, need python 3.5.x interpreter and mysql database
+In principle, need python 3.7.x interpreter and PostgreSQL database

 The following libraries are required:

 * pyrogram
+* asyncpg
-* pymysql
+* aiohttp

 ### First use